vicsharp-shibusa/kyna/docs/designs.md

 The name of the key, `eodhd.com` in the `ApiKeys` section above must correspond to the `Source` property of your `IExternalDataImport` implementation and, of course, the value must be a valid key.

 The `DataImportConfiguration` class is a deserialized implementation of a JSON file passed into the `kyna-importer` application using the `-f <file name>` argument.

 The configuration file is passed on the command line, deserialized into the appropriate class, and then used in the instantiation of your `IExternalDataImporter` implementation.
 See the `ConfigureImporter` function in the `Program.cs` in the `Kyna.FinancialDataImport.Cli` project.

 ### Creating a new `IExternalDataImporter` Implementation

-1. Create a new class that inherits from `DataImportBase` and implements `IExternalDataImporter`.
+1. Create a new class that inherits from `HttpImporterBase` and implements `IExternalDataImporter`.
 1. Create a class that represents the input configuration and will cover your input needs.
 Consider housing this class within your importer.
 1. Build a constructor that takes in the configuration class from the step above and in that constructor, convert your nested class into a collection of `ImportAction` instances (and other stuff as needed).
 1. Write the `ImportAsync` function to perform your import tasks based on those `ImportAction` instances (and any other configuration that you want to include.)